18F/afrs-pa/README.md

 ## Users and stakeholders
+(This statement only covers AD, you will need to gather Guard and Reserve numbers also, SMSgt Rodriguez for Reserve, and SMSgt Conaway for the Guard)
 AFRS comprises three regional groups and 27 squadrons with more than 1,200 recruiters assigned throughout the United States, England, Germany, Japan, Puerto Rico and Guam.
 The Air Force brings in nearly 24,000 active-duty enlisted accessions each year.
 The command is responsible for accessing 100 percent of the enlisted force, 90 percent of the service's medical officers, approximately 25 percent of the line officers (through Officer Training School) and 100 percent of Air Force chaplains.

 (from http://www.aetc.af.mil/Air-Force-Recruiting-Service/)